Best Ways to Negotiate a New Car Purchase

 4. Play the game.
 Don’t just do this with 1 dealer.
 Pick several and repeat.

 - Bring a spouse or friend.
 When the auto dealer makes a counter – take your offer over to your assistant – talk it over with them.
 This essentially means you are playing the same game as them.
 Eventually you can even bring them in at the end for the final push!

 - Don’t Negotiate.
 Know your price.
 Stick to it.
 And politely say no to any offer that isn’t it.
 Make it clear that as soon as they hit the number you will sign.

 - Handle your trade-in separately.
 Most car dealers will buy your car – even if you don’t buy one from them.

 - Bring your financing to the table.
 A great way to avoid the drama in the finance office is to get a loan from your local credit union.
 However, if you're buying a new car and you want to take advantage of a special interest rate, you're going to have to work with the dealership's finance person.

 2. Always be polite.
 Selling cars is tough work and it isn’t much fun.
 Most people treat you like crap.
 Don’t make threats.
 Just be polite, friendly, and get them on your side.
 They have influence in the deal.

-3. Warranties Etc. – Be ready – the dealer will want a shot at selling you extra warranties, coverage, paint protection etc. Know which “extras” you want and stand firm.
+3. Warranties Etc. – Be ready – the dealer will want a shot at selling you extra warranties, vehicle coverage such as GAP, paint protection etc. Know which “extras” you want and stand firm.

 Getting the best deal may take some work, but it will be well worth it when you get the car you want – at a great price and without much hassle.

 Not all members will qualify for a mortgage with Nymeo.
 You must qualify for membership with Nymeo to be considered.
 Credit decisions are based on several factors, such as creditworthiness of applicant(s), capacity to repay, and value of collateral.